brycewray/hugo-site/content/posts/2023/11/firefox-brink/index.md

 Actually, it very well could.
 Here's how I envision the dominoes falling:

 1. Once Firefox slips below the 2% threshold in the government's visitor analytics, USWDS tells government web devs they don't have to support Firefox anymore.
-2. When that word gets out, it spreads quickly to not only the front-end dev community but also the corporate IT departments for whom many web devs work.
+2. When that word gets out, it spreads quickly to not only the front-end dev community but also the corporate IT departments for whom some web devs work.
 Many corporations do a lot of business with the government and, thus, whatever the government does from an IT standpoint is going to influence what corporations do.
 3. Corporations see this change as an opportunity to lower dev costs and delivery times, in that it provides an excuse to remove *some* testing (and, in rare cases, specific coding) from their development workflow.[^companiesFF]

 [^companiesFF]: At least, this is in the case of those companies which did still bother to test their websites on Firefox in the first place.
 More than a few gave up on it some years ago, if my own anecdotal experiences can provide any guidance.